Fobscure/Fobscure/README.md

 Welcome to my GitHub!
 I love everything about LANGUAGE, PSYCHOANALYSIS, and whatever hidden behind symbols, be it digits or words.
 Recently I got curious about **Ludwig Wittgenstein** and **Jacques Lacan** theories.
 Although their work has faced many criticisms and reveals certain limitations, I find both their ideas and the debates around them inspiring and provocative.(Yes, Pun intended!)
 My goal is to let my intuition lead and gain a clearer understanding of the world around me through the lens of analysis, statistics, languages.

 ## What Inspires Me

-- **Psychoanalysis & Philosophy:** Exploring the foundations of human thought, emotion, behavior and everything lying in The Unconsciousness
+- **Psychoanalysis & Philosophy:** Understanding human thought, emotion, behavior and everything lying in The Unconsciousness
-- **Logic & Linguistics:** Delving into how formal systems can illuminate both natural and artificial languages, how AI can interact with human beings through languages, I FEED ON COMPLEX SYSTEMS.
+- **Logic & Linguistics:** Delving into how formal systems can illuminate both natural and artificial languages, how AI can interact with human beings through languages.

 ---